libcellml/buildbot-testing/docs/dev_coding_standard.rst

 The following is a list of exceptions/deviations from the google style guide that have been agreed upon for libCellML software development purposes.
 Think of it like case-law.

- * lower camel case class method names
+ * Lower camel case class method names
  * Indent core code 4 spaces at a time (no tabs); for CMake files use 2-space indentation.
+ * No inline if statements; this hides lines from the code coverage analysis.

 Doxygen Comments
 ================